 Can You Hold a Puppy For Me?

 If you have joined our Waiting List, you will be able to choose your puppy according to your place in line.
 I can not hold any puppy from those ahead of you in line to save it for you.
 Joining the Waiting List EARLIER is always better to ensure you get higher in the choosing order!
 Choosing of puppies goes in order of Reservation Fees received (which is required to join our Waiting List).

 If you haven't joined our Waiting List, you are NOT in line to choose a puppy, even if you have expressed serious interest.

-After the Waiting List has chosen, I will open up the remaining puppies to the public.
+After the Waiting List has chosen, I will open up any remaining puppies to the public.
 Once this has happened, you can choose a puppy from those that are remaining and place your Reservation Fee for that specific puppy, if it is still available.

 PLEASE NOTE: I can NOT reserve a puppy without the Reservation Fee being submitted.

-However, once it is your turn to choose, and you have identified a puppy to me and placed a deposit, that puppy will be marked as unavailable and will be held for you until it is old enough to go home!
+However, once it is your turn to choose, and you have identified a puppy to me and placed your Reservation Fee, that puppy will be marked as unavailable and will be held for you until it is old enough to go home!

 ***No Puppy will leave our custody until the payment, in full, is completed and cleared.